-Foster care is temporary care for children who have been removed from their own home by Child Protective Services as a result of an investigation for physical or sexual abuse or neglect.
+Foster care is temporary care for children who have been removed from their own home by the Arizona Department of Child Safety as a result of an investigation for physical or sexual abuse or neglect.
 Family reunification or placement with a relative is always the primary goal.

 Many foster parents responsibilities will closely resemble those of any parent providing day-to-day supervision and support for children in a stable and loving home environment.
 And yet, foster parenting is different than parenting your own child.
 Some foster parents refer to their role as “parenting plus” or “conscious parenting.”